You know who this is, and you know what we do here, and you know how right we are.

 It's not that way.

-There are as many people, if not more people today, who think they know how to better do this than I do.
+There are as many people, if not more people today who think they know how to better do this than I do.

-You think that they could tell me how I should do it better than then I know how to do it better.
+You think that they could tell me how I should do it better than I know how to do it better.

-Anyway, folks, if you are a Democrat in California, and the state-run drive-by media cannot endorse you.
+Anyway, folks, if you are a Democrat in California and the state-run Drive-By Media cannot endorse you, you know that you are in trouble.

 Californians are left with a deeply unsatisfying choice for the U.S. Senate this year.

-The incumbent, Democrat Barbara Boxer, has failed to distinguish herself during her 18 years in Orifice.
+The incumbent, Democrat Barbara Boxer, has failed to distinguish herself during her 18 years in orifice.

 There is no reason to believe that another six-year term would bring anything but more of the same uninspired representation.